pogyomo/submode.nvim/README.md

 submode.set("WinMove", "l", "<C-w>l")
 ```

-If you create a plugin and wann to provide a submode using this, it is preferred `submode.create` to define mappings as it allow user to override default mappings or remove overrided mappings to restore default mappings.
+If you created a plugin and want to provide a submode using this, it is preferred `submode.create` to define mappings as it allow user to override default mappings or remove overrided mappings to restore default mappings.

 ## :inbox_tray: Installation